zng-ui/zng/TODO/Layout.md

 ## Inline

-* Fix `inline` property, to force widgets to use inline visual even when not in inline context.
-  - Need a way to enable it in `WidgetMeasure` and `WidgetLayout`.
 * Review properties that disable inline, maybe they can support it with the new API?
   - First `foreground_highlight`, as it is used to draw the keyboard focus indicator in text links.